adrastia-oracle/adrastia-core/README.md

 - Price reporters must not collude to report inaccurate prices
 - Price reporters must maintain the highest level of physical and digital security to protect their code and keys from attacks

 Pythia is designed to mitigate these risks by keeping everything on-chain - prices are only ever read from decentralized exchanges that have the highest levels of availability, transparency, and censorship-resistance.
+While Pythia may still be susceptible to bugs and errors, the likeliness of them happening is minimized by:
+- Keeping everything as simple as possible
+- Keeping everything open-source
+- Having the code professionally audited
+- Minimizing (or even eliminating) the need for trust
+- Ensuring high immutability in the contracts
+- Rigorous and thorough testing with 100% test coverage
+- And more

-While it's still possible to manipulate on-chain prices, the presence of arbitrageurs, MEV, and regular users makes doing so incredibly costly.
+Furthermore, while it's still possible to manipulate on-chain prices, the presence of arbitrageurs, MEV, and regular users makes doing so incredibly costly.
 The further use of TWAPs (time-weighted average prices) increases the cost exponentially by allowing arbitrageurs time to move funds between exchanges and profit greatly from trading.
+Please read [this related paper](https://github.com/pythia-oracle/uni-v3-twap-manipulation/blob/master/cost-of-attack.pdf) on the topic.

 Assuming the precense of arbitrageurs, MEV, on/off ramps and bridges, and someone (anyone) to call Pythia's simple update functions, Pythia therefore delivers the highest level of secure, accurate, and reliable price feeds.